October Red: Dodgers’ Turner again delivers with bat, glove

 All of the postseason homers for Turner have come in the past five seasons.
 Only Nelson Cruz (17) and Jim Edmonds (13) have hit more homers in the postseason after turning 30, after none before that.

 His record 18th postseason double came in the third before scoring on Max Muncy’s two-run single for a 3-0 lead.
-Turner had a couple of fine plays in the bottom half, stepping back to field a hard grounder and making a strong throw to retire Willy Adames, then reaching up to grab a hot chopper that started an inning-end double play.
+Turner had a couple of fine plays in the bottom half, stepping back to field a hard grounder and making a strong throw to retire Willy Adames, then reaching up to grab a hot chopper by Mike Zunino that started an inning-ending double play.

 And those came when the versatile infielder wasn’t roaming around during the various defensive shifts incorporated by the Dodgers.
 He is often on the move after two strikes, venturing from closer to third base to the other side of second.